OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-13.md

 ## Hosea 13:11

-> I gave you a king in My anger,
+> I granted you a king in My anger,
-> And took him away in My wrath.
+> And removed him in My wrath.

 ## Hosea 13:12

-> The guilt of Ephraim is wrapped up;
+> The wrongdoing of Ephraim is wrapped up;
 > His sin is stored up.

 ## Hosea 13:13

-> The pains of childbirth come upon him;
-> He is not a wise son,
+> He is like a son who lacks wisdom,
-> For it is not the time that he should delay at the opening of the womb.
+> For he delays when it is time to be born.

 ## Hosea 13:14

-> Shall I ransom them from the power of Sheol?
+> Shall I rescue them from the power of Sheol?
 > Shall I redeem them from death?
 > Death, where are your thorns?
 > Sheol, where is your sting?